NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this scripts prints all the groups the current user is in
+this script chnages file ownership of the file hello to betty